arcovoltaico/importBundle/README.md

 Maybe we'll need to assign value to some entity attribute that are not available on the XML, chances are that :

-- this value depends on another attribute from teh same entity:
+- this value depends on another attribute from the same entity:
     - So now you can fix this by tweaking the entity setters and/or constructor method.
 - it's more complex...:
     -  so you'll need to assign the attributes from an Event Listener.

 #Importing

 - go to yourdomain/en/import/new and upload your xml, so the import will start
 - you can reimport an xml by executing yourdomain/en/import/sync/ID_NUMBER